Remote Amazonia Bird & Wildlife Cruise

 When quietly cruising or during our walks through the forest, we can also expect to see a range of monkeys as the rivers act as natural barriers and different species often occur on opposite banks with over twenty species being possible.
 We will count ourselves fortunate if we see even half of this total but the possibilities include Guianan Bearded Saki, Humboldt’s White-faced Capuchin, Pied Tamarin, Humboldt’s Squirrel Monkey, Guianan Red Howler and Spix’s Night Monkey, so irrespective of your wildlife interests, this trip has plenty to offer.

-For those wanting to maximise their ‘Amazon experience’ we plan to offer a short extension which will include a visit to a Guianan Cock-of-the-Rock lek and a canopy tower where we will be able to watch many forest bird species at eye level.
-Please contact us for further information.
+For those wanting to maximize their ‘Amazon experience,’ we plan to offer an optional visit to a nearby canopy tower where we will be able to watch many forest bird species (and some mammals) at eye level on the morning of sailing and prior to the cruise, there will be an optional short extension to look for Guianan Cock-of-the-Rock.

-We are also now offering a new Amazon itinerary, Primates and Parrot, operating in May 2018, full detailshere.
+We are also now offering a new Amazon itinerary, Primates and Parrot, operating in May 2021, full details here.

 Day 1: Manaus, transfer to live-aboard and sail.
 Visit to the ‘meeting of the waters’ where the Rios Negro andSolimões meet to form the Amazon.